-The City needs to diversify its supply of electricity.
-One way to do this is by purchasing electricity directly from independent power producers (IPPs).
-Government policy allows IPPs to sell electricity to Eskom only, which is controlled through the issuing of generation licences.
-The City is exploring whether National Government would allow it to purchase a limited amount of renewable energy directly from IPPs at a cost no higher than the cost at which the City purchases electricity from Eskom.
+One way to diversify its supply of energy is to purchase electricity directly from independent power producers (IPPs).
+Government policy has, however, only allowed IPPs to sell electricity to Eskom for many years, which is controlled through determinations made by the National Department of Mineral Resources and Energy, and the issuing of generation licences.
+Since 2017, the City has been exploring whether National Government would allow it to purchase a limited amount of renewable energy directly from IPPs at a cost no higher than the cost at which the City purchases electricity from Eskom.
+This is the subject of litigation by the City, which is currently pending in the Gauteng North High Court.
+In terms of an amendment to the New Generation Regulations under the Electricity Act, promulgated on 16 October 2020, municipalities may apply for determinations to procure or buy electricity directly from IPPs.
+The City will be pursuing this process.